Saturday, January 29, 2022

 The Highlights:

 The Red Rider would appear in the Boot Hill campaign once more in the next-to-last episode.
 He appears in a nearby canyon to aid The Masked Cowboy in tracking down the campaign's Big Bad, an evil Rail Baron responsible for numerous deaths and hardships throughout the game.
-Once more The Rider is shot but when The Masked Cowboy returns to the spot where the body fell sometimes later...it's gone.
+Once more The Rider is shot but when The Masked Cowboy returns to the spot where the body fell sometime later...it's gone.

-Some years of real time later, during a campaign of Cyberpunk 2020, as the PCs hunt down their Corporate Exec target on the highway between two cities, they are informed of an urban legend...a motorcycle riding vigilante Nomad who takes out criminals from the city traveling on 'their stretch of road'.
+Some years of real time later, during a campaign of Cyberpunk 2020, as the PCs hunt down their Corporate Exec target on the highway between two cities, they are informed of an urban legend...a motorcycle riding vigilante Nomad who takes out criminals from the city traveling on 'his stretch of road'.
 Sure enough the group is forced to race against time to capture the Corp before the biker gets him.
 As I described the cyclist, with his crimson cycle and scarlet helmet, one of the players who'd been a PC in the Boot Hill game screamed - yes, he actually screamed - "Holy S***!
 It's the F***ing Red Rider!".
 Just as in the previous campaign the Red Rider took severe damage, appeared to slump over his bike, then rise back to life seconds before he crashed and then rode away.

 I would use this version of him myself - red Harley Davidson, crimson leather outfit, and ruby metallic helmet - in sessions of Champions set in Will's universe and in my own Mutants and Masterminds games.
 While he is never encountered (I never got a chance to run a planned appearance), he is mentioned in a World of Darkness campaign I ran as well.